redFrik/yetanotheroscmovieplayer/README.md

 * also for the rpitft version to avoid flicker you will want to log out and exit the raspbian desktop before starting this app (via ssh or startup script).
 * on rpi to automatically start at boot type `sudo crontab -e` and add `@reboot /home/pi/yetanotheroscmovieplayer/yetanotheroscmovieplayer_rpi` to the end.
 * and to hide the blinking login cursor when automatically string type `sudo nano /boot/cmdline.txt` and add `vt.global_cursor_default=0` to the line.
-* if it does not start on rpi: make sure you have memory split in raspi-config set to something => 64.
+* if playing video files fail on rpi make sure you have memory split in raspi-config set to something => 128.

 testcode
 --